MINUTES OF INAUGURATION

-- Meeting began with PP thanking everyone for coming and started with a Reading to focus the meeting.
+- Meeting began with Fr Tim the parish priest (PP) thanking everyone for coming and started with a Reading to focus the meeting.

 - PP quoted Canon Law on the subject of a Parish Council which states it is not obligatory (though a Finance committee is).
 His vision of the council is to allow the church to flourish and to enable the gifts of the parish to come to the fore, and wants stronger links with the school.

 - PP asked if we were happy to accept the nominees or did people want elections.
 Everyone agreed to accept the nominees.

 - PP conscious of the work already being done and the council will not undermine this but instead will harness it and underline it, but without having endless meetings.

 - PP went on to highlight some of the key areas he sees the council dealing with: